CHAPTER Mhp 300 LICENSE, AND REGISTRATION REQUIREMENTS, APPLICATIONS, AND FEES

 (e) Complete applications that are submitted pursuant to (a)-(d) above and received by the board at least 10 business days prior to a regularly scheduled meeting shall be reviewed by the board at that meeting.

-(g) Notwithstanding (f) above, pursuant to RSA 330-A:26, II any applicant seeking licensure under this section shall be deemed able to practice in New Hampshire not more than 60 days after the completed application is received by the board and while final approval or denial by the board is pending.
+(g) Notwithstanding (f) above, pursuant to RSA 330-A:26, II any applicant seeking licensure under this section shall be allowed to practice in New Hampshire not more than 30 days after the completed application is received by the board pending final approval or conditional denial of the license for other reason by the board.

 New. #7625, eff 1-10-02, EXPIRED: 1-10-10